 Difficult decisions during pregnancy

-There may come a time, perhaps at your 20-week scan, when you discover that there’s a serious problem.
+There may come a time, perhaps at a scan, when you discover that there’s a serious problem.
 If you decide to continue with your pregnancy regardless of the likely lifespan, health or disability of your child, then we’ll also support you throughout.
 We’ll also help you deal with other people’s responses to whatever your decision may be.